hyoshioka0128/powerapps-docs.ja-jp-1/powerapps-docs/developer/component-framework/sample-controls/increment-control.md

   private label: HTMLInputElement;
   // button element created as part of this control private button: HTMLButtonElement;
-  // Reference to the control container HTMLDivElement
+  // reference to the control container HTMLDivElement
   // This element contains all elements of our custom control example private _container: HTMLDivElement;
   /**